ZQuestClassic/zquestclassic.com/content/releases/index.md

 Gamepads supported.

-Supported browsers allow for installing the web version as a Progressive Web App (PWA), allowing you to open it quickly as a standalone app from your desktop or home screen.
+Supported browsers allow for installing the web version as a Web App, allowing you to open it quickly as a standalone app from your desktop or home screen.

 <h2>All Releases</h2>